Edwards-Wilkinson limit for a stochastic advection-diffusion PDE: Proofs

-\textbf{Acknowledgements.} The second author is grateful to the financial supports of the National Key R\&D Program of China (No. 2024YFA1012300) and the National Natural Science Foundation of China (Nos.
+\textbf{Acknowledgements.} The first author acknowledges the partial support of the project \emph{Noise in fluid dynamics and related models}, funded by the Italian Ministry of University and Research through the project PRIN call 2022 - grant 20222YRYSP.
+The second author is grateful to the financial supports of the National Key R\&D Program of China (No. 2024YFA1012300) and the National Natural Science Foundation of China (Nos.
 12090010, 12090014).
+The third author acknowledges the partial support of the project \emph{Convergence and Stability of Reaction and Interaction Network Dynamics}, funded by the Italian Ministry of University and Research through the project PRIN call 2022 - grant 2022XRWY7W.